funkycrash/forwardjs-4-notes/day04-d3.js/notes.md

 #### Workflow for making awesome viz
 1. Find a data set
-2. First see what in the data is important to show and display Then Clean the data for d3
+2. First see what in the data is important to show and display

-r2d3.us
+3. Then Clean the data for d3 (think about the d3 methods)